MrThanasiz/UoM-Erasmus-Helper/README.md

 Any **Windows**/**Linux**/**MacOs** machine running **JavaSE-1.8** & Higher.

-The program can run on any OS,, however testing was mostly done in Windows, so there might be unexplored bugs with other operating systems.
+The program can run on any OS, however testing was mostly done in Windows, so there might be unexplored bugs with other operating systems.

+## Installing

-### Installing
+### Build Instructions

 1. Download the project.
 2. Import it into Eclipse.
 3. Build & Run.

+### Pre-Built Instructions

+1. Download the latest version archive (.zip) from the [releases](https://github.com/MrThanasiz/UoM-Erasmus-Helper/releases) tab.
+2. Extract the folder from the zip.
-**Make sure you have the Unis.txt file in the project folder.**
+3. **Make sure the .jar executable is in the same folder as Unis.txt.**
+4. Run the .jar file.

 ## Built With